nikanikachan/HW10_TimeSeries/README.md

 ### Time Series Forecasting

 This is an analysis of the dollar-yen exchange rate futures using time series forecast methods.

-First, I used the Hodrick_Prescott Filter (HP Filter) to decompare the futures settle price into its trend and noise components.
+After formatting the data and trimming it to begin on January 1, 1990, I used the Hodrick_Prescott Filter (HP Filter) to decompose the futures settle price into its trend and noise components.
 Below is a graph of the settle price against the trend line:

 ![HPfilter](Images/HPfilter.png)